iotaledger/iota.js/packages/iota/docs/interfaces/IClient.md

 ▸ **addressEd25519**(`addressEd25519`): `Promise`<[`IAddressResponse`](IAddressResponse.md)\>

-Get the address details using ed25519 address.
+Get the address details for an ed25519 address.

 #### Parameters